All Episodes

 Screw everything up.

-It shouldn't take the risk of default, the risk of economic catastrophe to get folks in this town to work together and do their jobs.
+It shouldn't take the risk of default, the risk of economic catastrophe, to get folks in this town to work together and do their jobs.

 They're looking for work, and they have been for a while.

-Or they're just trying to make ends meet.
+They're making do with fewer hours or fewer customers, or they're just trying to make ends meet.

 That ought to compel Washington to cooperate.